babashka/babashka/README.md

   included with babashka and aliased as `curl` in the user namespace.
 - `slurp` for simple `GET` requests
 - [clj-http-lite](https://github.com/borkdude/clj-http-lite) as a library.
+- `clojure.java.shell` or `java.lang.ProcessBuilder` for shelling out to your
+  favorite command line http client

 ### HTTP over Unix sockets